 However, if you are not comfortable with installing plugins, you can use a web application firewall.
 Doing so, your website’s security will be automatically taken care of.

 3. Never Use The Default “admin” As Username

 As a WordPress user, this is one of the easiest steps you can take to prevent your website.
 There was a time when WordPress used to come with admin as the default username.
 Most of the website owners did not want to change it most of the time.
-This made their website vulnerable and easier for the hackers to take brute-force attempts.
+This made their website vulnerable and easier for hackers to take brute-force attempts.

 Now the platform requires the users to choose a custom username when installing WordPress.
 Doing so will ensure your WordPress security.
 The platform offers 3 methods through which either you can create a username or modify it.
 You can create a new username for WordPress and remove the old one.
 To do this, create a new user at Users > New User and make that user an admin with all the access.
-After that, simply delete the old user named with admin.
+After that, simply delete the old user named with the admin.

 Also, you can modify username from phpMyAdmin or install the Username Changer plugin.
 Changing or modifying your username costs nothing and the installation process is super-easy.

 Besides updating your username, check whether the password you are using is weak or not.
-There are some common passwords which can be cracked down very easily.
+There are some common passwords that can be cracked down very easily.
 Some of the most common and stolen passwords are:

 Google has some great suggestions about how you can create a strong password.
 You can follow their suggestions or create a strong one yourself.
 You own a website which is a valuable asset.
 And it’s your responsibility to keep it safe.

-4. Always Use SLL Certificate
+4. Always Use SSL Certificate